pysal/esda/README.md

 If you have any suggestion, feature request, or bug report, please open a new [issue](https://github.com/pysal/esda/issues) on GitHub.
 To submit patches, please follow the PySAL development [guidelines](https://github.com/pysal/pysal/wiki) and open a [pull request](https://github.com/pysal/esda).
 Once your changes get merged, you’ll automatically be added to the [Contributors List](https://github.com/pysal/esda/graphs/contributors).

 ## Support

-If you are having issues, please talk to us in the [gitter room](https://gitter.im/pysal/pysal).
+If you are having issues, please talk to us in the [`esda` Discord channel](https://discord.gg/Re46DjyB9U).

 ## License

 The project is licensed under the [BSD 3-Clause license](https://github.com/pysal/esda/blob/main/LICENSE).

 ## Funding